kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![Nervous sweaty elephant](../../content/tweets/august-comms/matthew/nervous-sweaty-elephant.png)

 - This was an out-of-the-blue meaningless reply, except *nervous sweaty elephant* was a reference to me.
-When I went to class about an hour later, the woman beside me stunk of peanuts and the choir master spoke endlessly about trunks.
+When I went to class about an hour later, the woman beside me stunk of peanuts and the choir master (who will send me a dick pic on X in September) spoke endlessly about elephant trunks, *trompas* the word also happens to be very similar to trumpet, *trompa*.

 ## Fake accounts